fieldtrip/website/tutorial/mouse_eeg.md

 ## Compute forward model

 Now that we have the volume conduction model, the final procedure of the forward problem is to generate the source model and the leadfield matrices.
-These leadfield matrixes are sometimes also referred to as the gain matrix.
+These leadfield matrices are sometimes also referred to as the gain matrix.
 They represent the relation between the activity for each model dipole and the potential distribution at the electrodes.

 ### Specification of 3D electrode positions